Chủ đề này đã được lưu trữ. Vui lòng hỏi một câu hỏi mới nếu bạn cần giúp đỡ.

 The former is about opening a new tab via the '+' button on the tab bar.
 The latter is about opening a link in a new tab.

 You can open the about:config page via the location/address bar.
-Clear cookies the button to "Accept the Risk and Continue".
+If you get the warning page, you can click the "Accept the Risk and Continue" button.

 Otherwise you can search the Add-ons website for a suitable extension.